Tour India’s Gujarat & Rajasthan

 Day 13Travel to Pushkar, Jagatpita Temple, Sarafa Bazaar

 Our destination today is Pushkar, an important Hindu pilgrimage site.
 The town encircles a sacred lake that tradition says was created where Brahma dropped a lotus flower.
 There are a multitude of temples here, and our target is the renowned Jagatpita Temple, one of very few existing temples in India dedicated to the Hindu creator-god Brahma, and it remains the most prominent among them.
-Topped by a bright crimson spire, the sanctuary is decorated with symbols of swans, the mount of Brahma, along with other deities of the Hindu pantheon.
+Topped by a bright crimson spire, the sanctuary is decorated with symbols of swans, the mount of Brahma, and deities of the Hindu pantheon.

 Shop at one of Rajasthan’s liveliest markets, Sarafa Bazaar.
 Here, you can find a vast array of hand-embroidered items, precious stones, leather goods, silver jewelry, and all kinds of handicrafts – block printed and tie-and-dye textiles, paintings, carved wood and ivory items, lacquer work, and pottery.